Bishop of Grimsby

 The Bishop of Grimsby is an episcopal title used by a suffragan bishop of the Church of England Diocese of Lincoln, in the Province of Canterbury, England.
 The title takes its name after the town of Grimsby in Lincolnshire; the See was erected under the Suffragans Nomination Act 1888 by Order in Council dated 15 July 1935.

-The current bishop, David Court, was consecrated on 25 July 2014 at St Paul's Cathedral.
+The see is presently vacant, since David Court's retirement in 2025.